truenas/documentation/content/_includes/ClusterWarnings.md

 SMB clusters created in TrueNAS SCALE Bluefin are not available for cluster expansion.
-Beginning with TrueNAS SCALE Cobia, we plan to implement a method to enable new volumes for SMB cluster expansion.
+TrueNAS SCALE Cobia plans to implement a method to enable new volumes for SMB cluster expansion.

 {{< hint type=warning >}}
 Clustering is considered experimental and should not be used in a production environment or for handling critical data!